alexjoverm/blog/source/_posts/Tree-shaking-with-Webpack-2-TypeScript-and-Babel.md

 ## Try it yourself!

 [typescript-library-starter](https://github.com/alexjoverm/typescript-library-starter) uses tree-shaking!
 Download the repo, follow the instructions and, be curious and try the code we used at the beginning of this article!
-You can use the commands `npm run build:dev` and `npm run build` which calls webpack.
+Right now it uses RollupJS, but same tree-shaking happens when you run `npm run build`.
+If you wanna check the Webpack version, check out [this commit](https://github.com/alexjoverm/typescript-library-starter/tree/edd71c19b8d1dcd0b42dc19e0e4ee4b8a7216250) in particular to see how it was.

 If you like it, please go and share it!
 You can follow me on this blog or on twitter as [@alexjoverm](https://twitter.com/alexjoverm).
 Any questions?
 Shoot!